Osiris-Team/Osiris-Team/README.md

 ### About Me
 My name is A. Ruben Kandel.
 I began coding in 2019, which has given me six years of hands-on experience, mainly in open-source projects.
-Currently, I am pursuing a bachelor's degree in computer science.
+Since early 2023, I have been working as a freelance software developer, serving clients globally.
+While my expertise covers a wide range of tasks, my primary focus lies in developing tailored full-stack websites.

 I am fluent in English, German, Portuguese, Turkish, and have basic proficiency in French.

-Since early 2023, I have been working as a freelance software developer, serving clients globally.
-While my expertise covers a wide range of tasks, my primary focus lies in developing custom full-stack websites.

 Please explore more about my skills and projects below.
 Don’t hesitate to reach out with any inquiries!

 ### Projects
-You can view a list of my most successful Open-Source projects [here](https://github.com/Osiris-Team?tab=repositories&q=&type=&language=&sort=stargazers), and below you can find some curated projects that give you a good overview of my strengths:
+You can view a list of my most successful open-source projects [here](https://github.com/Osiris-Team?tab=repositories&q=&type=&language=&sort=stargazers), and below you can find some curated (open-source and proprietary) projects that give you a good overview of my strengths:

 #### Custom ERP Web-Panel